 Through Irenaeus’ actions, what would eventually become the orthodox canon of the fourth century began to take shape.

-Finally, Pagels summarizes the events of the 4th century, including Constantine’s conversion to Christianity, the counsel of Nicaea, and later political events.
+Finally, Pagels summarizes the events of the 4th century, including Constantine’s conversion to Christianity, the council of Nicaea, and later political events.